Smart Pressure e-Mat for Human Sleeping Posture and Dynamic Activity Recognition: Introduction

 \subsection{Motivation and Contribution}

-Our motivation received inspiration and impetus from augmented reality, HCI, healthcare, etc. This work aims to introduce a flexible, non-invasive, portable, and inexpensive pressure sensor system into the above areas of application.
+Our motivation received inspiration and impetus from healthcare, sport, gaming, early childhood education, entertainment, etc. This work aims to introduce a flexible, non-invasive, portable, and inexpensive pressure sensor system into the above areas of application.
 On the one hand, pressure can be a Boolean feedback as a single-dimensional signal detection method.
-On the other hand, the pressure distribution formed by the human body on a pressure array can generate a visualized pressure image.
-Gumus \emph{et al.} \cite{gumus2022textile} presented a textile-based pressure sensor array, which was capable of displaying the shape of objects, recognizing gestures, and early childhood education.
+However, the pressure distribution formed by the human body on a pressure array can generate a visualized pressure image.
+Gumus \emph{et al.} \cite{gumus2022textile} presented a textile-based pressure sensor array that was capable of displaying the shape of objects, recognizing gestures, and early childhood education.
 Children could input and display numbers, arithmetic symbols, and English letters on an Android mobile phone by pressing them on the education platform.
 Wicaksono \textit{et al.} \cite{wicaksono20223dknits} developed a knitted intelligent textile mat to control the standing, walking, and running behavior of the characters in the Minecraft video game.
-Therefore, this paper also explores the application of pressure sensor arrays in gaming, such as sports and yoga.
-Specifically, an e-mat made of a pressure sensor array is placed in an indoor environment, and activities are classified according to the different pressure distributions generated by different activities such as standing, running, sitting, lying, etc.
+Moreover, pressure sensor arrays have shown substantial potential in healthcare applications such as the prevention of bedsores and detection of falls, among others \cite{wai2009sleeping,aoki2014association,matar2019artificial}.
+This paper explores a wider range of applications, utilizing an electronic mat composed of a pressure sensor array to enable recognition of sleeping postures and various activities, such as running, exercising, yoga, among others.
+Through these explorations, our aim is to uncover its potential in healthcare applications and beyond.